tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-6.md

 </html>
 ```

-- ne are now pointing the &lt;script> tag at the compiled JS file at *dist/bundle.js* rather than at *init.js*
+- we are now pointing the &lt;script> tag at the compiled JS file at *dist/bundle.js* rather than at *init.js*
 - note that this is a regular ES5 JavaScript file now, so we don't need `type="module"` any longer